sdelaughter/RunGML/README.md

 6. (Optional) Add an instance of the `oRunGML_Console` object to the first room of your program.

 ### (Optional) Loose Json Support
-As of version 1.1, RunGML provides optional support for JuJuAdams' Loose JSON formatting.
+As of version 1.1, RunGML provides optional support for JuJu Adams' Loose JSON formatting.
 You'll need to take a few extra steps to make this work:

 1. Clone the ExtendingJSON repo from https://github.com/JujuAdams/ExtendingJSON (or download and extract the .zip version)
 	- Current version as of testing is commit 4137a1a from 2023-12-06